996icu/996.ICU/README.md

 # 996.ICU
 Empty repo only for counting stars.
-Press F to pay respect to glorious github.
+Press <kbd>F</kbd> to pay respect to glorious github.

 Suggestions and PRs are welcomed!